Zikoat/veddugnad/README.md

 ## tasks

+test delete player
+on delete, update ui
-be able to delete player with no scores fix crash on edit non selected player(disable or hide edit button) fix crash on edit name to be same as other player
+on delete player cascade scores fix crash on edit non selected player(disable or hide edit button) fix crash on edit name to be same as other player
     dont save player on name, but on ok. show error if name is taken